 The hardest step is getting started, once you do, you will soon find yourself back into the swing of things, cycling faster and increasing your average speed, and even racing your mates up your local climbs.

 We have all heard about ‘couch to 10km’ but how about a ‘couch to 30 miles’ for those of us that prefer to turn the pedals rather than pound the pavement?
-Here are James Spragg’s top tips to get back into cycling…
+Here are eight tips to follow as you build up to a 30 mile bike ride.

 1) Start by starting